apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mongodb/cluster-management/create-and-connect-to-a-mongodb-cluster.md

 EOF
 ```

-* `kubeblocks.io/extra-env` in `metadata.annotations` defines the topology mode of a MySQL cluster.
-If you want to create a Standalone cluster, you can change the value to `standalone`.
 * `spec.clusterVersionRef` is the name of the cluster version CRD that defines the cluster version.
 * * `spec.terminationPolicy` is the policy of cluster termination.
 The default value is `Delete`.
 Valid values are `DoNotTerminate`, `Halt`, `Delete`, `WipeOut`. `DoNotTerminate` blocks deletion operation. `Halt` deletes workload resources such as statefulset and deployment workloads but keep PVCs. `Delete` is based on Halt and deletes PVCs. `WipeOut` is based on Delete and wipe out all volume snapshots and snapshot data from a backup storage location.
 * `spec.componentSpecs` is the list of components that define the cluster components.